Wazito F.C.: 2013

 The Nairobi Provincial league was the next hurdle for Wazito.
 It was another good campaign and a nervy end to the season where Wazito edged off Kangemi United on penalties to emerge as the Nairobi Provincial League winners.
 This meant back-to-back league titles for Wazito and promotion to the FKF Division one.

 2014

-FKF Division one was a notch higher as it involved a lot of travel across a number of counties.
+FKF Division one was a notch higher as it involved much international travel.
 However, with adequate preseason training and some new signings to beef up the squad it was another good campaign for Wazito.
 Wazito won the league convincingly and was crowned champions with two games to spare.
 The Kenyan National Super League was the next stop.

 2015

 In 2015, the club played in the National Super League, the third tier of the Football Kenya Federation (FKF) league.
 It was a tough league which also meant extensive travels throughout the country for the team.
 For the first time, the team did not win the league but came second after Kenya Police.
 This earned the two teams' promotions to the second-division league of FKF.